 Second, he mentioned the impact of new retail on the speed of delivery.
-Speed of delivery is mostly proportional to how close the inventory is to the consumer.
+Speed of delivery depends on how close the inventory is to the consumer.
 And the new Hema supermarkets are a combination of a retail space and a fulfilment center that serves a 3km radius around the store.
 So they can delivery very quickly within this radius.
 Fast delivery is good overall but it is particularly important in categories like groceries (people usually don’t buy their food a week in advance).

-Finally, he mentioned that while Alibaba owns 20 Hema supermarkets they are not going to own lots of them.
-They are going to franchise or license the system and technology to others.
-This is pretty similar to their approach in logistics with Cainiao.
-Across the board, they seem to like to provide data and digital tools but are not usually asset owners or operators themselves.
+Finally, he mentioned that while Alibaba owned 20 Hema supermarkets at that time they were not going to own lots of them.
+They were going to franchise or license the system and technology to others.
+This would be pretty similar to their approach in logistics with Cainiao.
+They seem to like to provide data and digital tools but are not usually asset owners or operators themselves.

 Matthew Crabbe of Mintel and Connie Chan of Andreessen Horowitz

-Take-Away 5: Alibaba’s biggest gap is serving consumers outside of China.
+Take-Away 5: Alibaba’s Biggest Strategic Gap is Capturing Consumers Outside of China.

 Joe made a comment that he sees serving consumers outside of China as their biggest gap going forward.

-This has always been my biggest question.
+This has always been my question.
 Is Alibaba going to try and capture consumers outside of China?
 From the talk with Michael Evans (here), it was clear they are going after consumers across Asia.
-And they are going after merchants and brands globally, as they relate to Chinese consumers.
-But are they going to attempt to buy or build local platforms with local customers in places like Russia and Brazil?
+And globalization remains one of the company’s 3 big strategic priorities.
+And they have long been going after merchants and brands globally, as they serve Chinese consumers.
+But are they going to attempt to buy or build local platforms based on local customers in places like Russia and Brazil?